hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 app.synth();
 ```

+### Convert to Other Languages

-Initializing a new CDKTF project from an HCL project is currently limited to projects that use the `typescript` template, but you can use the `cdktf convert` command to convert individual HCL files to another programming language.
+Initializing a new CDKTF project from an HCL project is currently limited to projects that use the `typescript` template.
+You can use the `cdktf convert` command to convert individual HCL files to other programming languages.
 Refer to the [`cdktf convert` command documentation](/docs/cdktf/cli-reference/commands.html) for more information.